S9 - Logo - Mark

 8. Plan For The Future

-We aim to future-proof our homes by being thoughtful towards the changing climate, technologies, urban density, age-in-place design, and intergenerational living.
+We aim to future-proof our homes by being thoughtful towards the climate, technology, urban density, age-in-place design, and intergenerational living.

 7 Listen and Respond

-We aim to listen attentively to our clients, neighbors, and landscapes to create thoughtfully designed, inviting spaces that challenge others to build similarly.
+We listen attentively to our clients, neighbors, and landscapes to create thoughtfully designed, inviting spaces that challenge others to build similarly.

 We’re Certified